Tubing is a crucial part of any single-use system and is required for secure fluid transfer. However, it also presents a significant

 for each application is important.
 The best starting point is to consider the process fluid and conditions to which the fluid

 transfer tubing will be exposed.
-In this paper, I will also consider the potential impact on product, the types of tubing
+In this column, I will also consider the potential impact on product, the types of tubing

 available to choose from, and other considerations in making a selection.